ghdl/ghdl/doc/appendix/Meta.rst

             ToC entry <file1>
             file2

    7) Documentation should not use “you”, “we”, …, because it’s not an interactive conversation or informal letter.
 It’s like a thesis, everything is structured and formal.
-However, to make it more friendly to newcomers, we agree to allow informal language in the section ':ref:`USING:QuickStart`'.
+However, to make it more friendly to newcomers, we agree to allow informal language in the section :ref:`USING:QuickStart`.

    8) Please keep errors to a minimum.